MattLynchPCO/uk-akn-model/README.md

+This repository hosts the modelling documentation for the UK implementation of Akoma Ntoso.

+The documentation is contained in the [wiki](https://bitbucket.org/MattLynchPCO/uk-akn-model/wiki/).

+---

 **Edit a file, create a new file, and clone from Bitbucket in under 2 minutes**

 When you're done, you can delete the content in this README and update the file with details for others getting started with your repository.